t-taniai/TSS_CVPR2016_Demo/Readme.txt

     -maxImageDimension    [int]    : The maximum image dimension (mostly width) is seto to this value.
     -forceImageDimension  [1 or 0] : If 0, images are resized only if they are larger than the size.

 --------------------
 Feature file format :
 --------------------
 The feature files (image1.hogc and image2.hogc in /feature) are structured as follows.
-The core algorithm only refers the feature vectors of the finest level.
+The core algorithm assumes 3 levels of pyramid, but only the feature vectors of the finest level are used.
 When you make your own feature files, the image size of the finest level should be the same with the settings of DenseFeatureExtract.